GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 +++++++++++++++++++++++

-In order to benefit from the higher abstraction level of the GT4Py eDSL it should not be required to run python code at runtime.
+In order to benefit from the higher abstraction level of the GT4Py eDSL it should not be required to run Python code at runtime.
 Especially for existing programs written in other languages it makes more sense to link to libraries created by GT4Py as part of the build process of the host program.

 Avoiding runtime dependency
 +++++++++++++++++++++++++++

-Even for python projects it may be desirable to distribute only the extension modules created by GT4Py, not the code that generated them, thus requiring the end user to only install GridTools, not GT4Py.
+Even for Python projects it may be desirable to distribute only the extension modules created by GT4Py, not the code that generated them, thus requiring the end user to only install GridTools, not GT4Py.